-Note that Many of the parlor guitars featured here come with alternative finishes and wood combination variants, so don’t hesitate to look for one that appeals most to your eyes.
-In addition to finding the right tone and looks, you should also consider comfort and familiar playability by comparing the scale length and nut width to the guitar that you are most comfortable with.
+Several parlor guitars showcased here offer various finishes and combinations of woods, so feel free to browse and find the one that catches your eye.
+Along with the tone and appearance, you should also consider the comfort and familiarity of playing by comparing the scale length and nut width to the guitar you are already comfortable with.

-BTW – if you plan to record with a parlor, then you will find this gear guide on Gearank.com to be most helpful: The Best Microphones for Recording Acoustic Guitar.
-And if you’re looking for something other than a parlor see The Best Acoustic Guitars.
+BTW – if you plan to record with a parlor, you will find this gear guide on Gearank.com to be the most helpful: The Best Microphones for Recording Acoustic Guitar.
+And if you’re looking for something other than a parlor, see The Best Acoustic Guitars.

 Best Parlor Guitars under $200

-This is the price range that majority of guitarists are willing to pay for a small body guitar, thankfully this budget is plenty enough to get you a great sounding instrument.
-You will find that there some in this bracket with good tonewood and build.
-Check out what we consider as the best in this competitive market.
+This is the price range that most guitarists are willing to pay for a small body guitar; thankfully, this budget is plenty enough to get you a great sounding affordable parlor guitar.
+You will find some in this bracket with good tonewood and build.
+Check out what we consider the best in this competitive market.

 Fender CP-60S Parlor Guitar